BishalKushwar/BishalKushwar/README.md

 # 💫 About Me:
-👋 Hello, I'm Bishal Kushwar Majhi<br>I'm a Web Backend Developer and Web Development Teacher passionate about building scalable web applications.
+👋 Hello, I'm Bishal Kushwar Majhi<br>I'm a Web Backend Developer and passionate about building scalable web applications.
 I specialize in the MERN stack and enjoy solving complex problems with clean and efficient code.

 ## 🌐 Socials: